Safe Reinforcement Learning using Action Projection: Safeguard the Policy or the Environment?: Addressing Action Aliasing in SE-RL and SP-RL

 In \ac{serl}, action aliasing is commonly addressed by adding a penalty $h$ to the reward each time the safeguard has to intervene \citep{wabersich2021predictive, markgraf2023safe, stanojev2023safe, bejarano2024safety, kasaura2023benchmarking, dawood2025safe}.
 This changes the \ac{mdp} reward function from section \ref{sec:serl} to $r^\text{SE,aug}: \tilde{\sX} \times \sU \times \sR \rightarrow \sR_{\geq 0}$ where

 A common choice for the penalty function is the squared Euclidean distance between the safe and the unsafe action

 where $w$ is a hyperparameter.
 Introducing a penalty changes the optimization goal of \ac{serl} as shown in figure \ref{fig:min_ex_serl_pen}.
 To enable a better comparison with the improvement strategies for \ac{sprl} presented in section \ref{sec:improv_sprl}, we quantify the impact the penalty has on the value function and policy gradient estimate.
+The state-action value function $q_\pi^\text{aug}(\vx,\vu) $ can be rewritten as